ChoffeeMC/ChatPlaysMC/README.md

 ### [Placing Blocks]
 * Use the following command in chat to place a block.
 * Replace X, Y, and Z with the coordinates you want to use.
-* Replace BLOCKID:SUBID with the block id you want to use.\
+* Replace BLOCKID:SUBID with the block id OR block name you want to use.\
 (You can find the block id's in the blocks file in this repository, or at https://minecraft-ids.grahamedgecombe.com/ or similar sites.)\
 \
 NOTE: some blocks in the lists might not work.